hctomkins/caffe-gui-tool/README.md

 - file --> user preferences --> save user settings (on the bottom of the window(
 - restart blender

-Git prebuilt Binaries (Simpler, but less reliable)
-- launch blender with ./blender in directory

 Use
 ============
 - Click the 'New' button on the bottom part of the screen to create a new network